 - Do not test for heritable thrombophilia at the time of acute VTE - because the results will not influence initial treatment, the usefulness of the test needs considering and patient counselling is needed.

 - No single method of testing can detect all thrombophilic defects.

-- Interpretation of the test results is complex; false positives and negatives are common.
+- Interpretation of the test results is complex; false positives and false negatives are common.

 - The tests require supervision by experienced laboratory staff.
 The results require interpretation by an experienced clinician who is aware of all relevant factors of the individual case.

 - Pre-test patient counselling and a physician with specialist knowledge are recommended.

 - FBC and film - looking for myeloproliferative disorders, paroxysmal nocturnal haemoglobinuria, thrombocytosis, polycythaemia.

 - Prothrombin time and activated partial thromboplastin time (aPPT).

 - Assays for antiphospholipid antibodies, factor V Leiden, prothrombin G20210A, protein C, protein S and antithrombin.
 Details of which assays to use are given in published guidelines.

 - ESR, CRP, antinuclear antibodies - for connective tissue disorders or inflammation.